dtinianow/idea_box/README.md

 ## Overview

 [Ideabox](http://ideabox9000.herokuapp.com/) is a site where users can save and keep track of their ideas.
-It is a single page Rails application that utilizes jQuery and AJAX to render new content without reloading.
+It is a single page Rails application that utilizes jQuery and AJAX to render new content without reloading the page.

 [This project](https://github.com/turingschool/curriculum/blob/master/source/projects/revenge_of_idea_box.markdown) was completed as part of the curriculum at the [Turing School of Software & Design](http://turing.io).